garraspin/marko/README.md

 MarkLogic's personal assistant.

 This site uses voice recognition to search through your contacts database.
 Just click the mic button and tell a command, Marko will be happy to help you with it.
-You can just try and say: 'Hi Marko, how are you?'.
+You can just try and say: 'Ok Marko, how are you?'.
+Commands start with "Ok Marko".
 This site has been tested only in Chrome.

 ### Installation